-information How can people Activity 1 Explain that people can have more influence on what happens if they act together rather than alone, and information How can people heard? that groups are able to share opinions and solve problems.
+Links to the social inquiry approach Learning experiences What you need Topic 8: Taking act ion Find out information How can people have their voices heard?
+Activity 1 Explain that people can have more influence on what happens if they act together rather than alone, and that groups are able to share opinions and solve problems.
 Have the class brainstorm types of activities that people can do to have their voices heard (such as petitions, protests, referendums, letters to the editor or action groups/interest groups).
 Include examples from current events.
-Students should also consider local, national, and global situations if appropriate. information How can people have their voices heard?
-Activity 2 Divide the class into four groups to investigate one of the following group actions: 1975 Māori land march 1978 Bastion Point protest 1981 Springbok rugby tour protests 2004 Foreshore and seabed hīkoi.
-Ask: "What was the issue?
+Students should also consider local, national, and global situations if appropriate.
+Find out information How can people have their voices heard?
+Activity 2Divide the class into four groups to investigate one of the following group actions:• 1975 Māori land march• 1978 Bastion Point protest• 1981 Springbok rugby tour protests• 2004 Foreshore and seabed hikoi.Ask: "What was the issue?
 What action did the interest/protest group take?
-What was the outcome of the action/protest?"
-Have each group create an oral or visual presentation for the class.
+What was the outcome of the action/protest?"Have each group create an oral or visual presentation for the class.
 This could be in the format of a cartoon, graphic novel, or a role play.
-Students could also create a radio, newspaper or television news report. • Internet access

-Can students explain why it is more powerful to act together to influence decisions?
+Students could also create a radio, newspaper or television news report.Formative assessment questionCan students explain why it is more powerful to act together to influence decisions?
+Internet access